HOTELS Huus Quell - In the Swiss Alps, a Hotelier Built His Dream From Moonwood

 There's a button on the door of your room at Huus Quell that cuts the Wi-Fi.
 It's a small thing, but it tells you everything about what Jan Schoch is going for here.
 The founder of Switzerland's first tech unicorn, a former Goldman Sachs man who spent years on Wall Street, came back to the tiny Alpine canton of Appenzell Innerrhoden and built what may be the world's most ecologically serious luxury hotel.

 The structure itself - five buildings of solid timber, cut at full moon, no glue, no nails, no plastic - absorbs carbon rather than emitting it.
-Below the hotel, three natural springs supply the pools in drinking-water quality.
+Below the hotel, a natural spring supplies the pools in drinking-water quality.
 Fifty-seven heat pumps hum in the basement.

 A feng shui expert was involved from the beginning.
 And somewhere on the roof, there's an infinity pool looking out at the Säntis massif.
 The Huus Quell, which opened in 2025 as Appenzell's first five-star-superior hotel and a member of The Leading Hotels of the World, is the kind of place that makes you wonder why more buildings aren't made this way.